Life Insurance with COPD and Asthma (2026)

 COPD AND ASTHMA

-Chronic Obstructive Pulmonary Disease (COPD): Progressive lung disease that makes breathing difficult, typically caused by smoking or long-term exposure to irritants.
+Chronic Obstructive Pulmonary Disease (COPD): Progressive lung disease that makes breathing difficult, caused by smoking or long-term exposure to irritants.
 Includes chronic bronchitis and emphysema.

 Asthma: A chronic respiratory condition causing airway inflammation and narrowing, leading to wheezing, coughing and shortness of breath.
 Triggers include exercise, allergens and environmental factors.